2021 ANNUAL MEETING

 Final notebooks are due on May 15.

-1) Submissions should provide a Jupyter notebook and use an EarthCube TAC template in Python 3 (an example can be viewed here, see the long version of the template for more details regarding the guidelines; please note that the final version of the template will be provided in early April.)
+1) Submissions should provide a Jupyter notebook and use an EarthCube TAC template in Python 3 (an example can be viewed here, see the long version of the template for more details regarding the guidelines)

 2) Authors should share their notebook in a self-contained runnable environment (e.g., use of Binder or Docker is strongly recommended), so that reviewers and the community can run the notebook without having to install required libraries locally.